monome/docs/grid/index.md

 Most artists approach grid through two doors, often simultaneously: as an instrumentalist (using applications made by others) or as a designer (creating applications for others).

-Over the last 15 years, grid has connected instrumentalists + designers to create an ecosystem of applications(LINK).
-This exchange of ideas and energy has, in turn, created a community(LINK).
+Over the last 15 years, grid has connected instrumentalists + designers to create an ecosystem of applications.
+This exchange of ideas and energy has, in turn, created a [community](https://llllllll.co).

 However you choose to approach it, grid is lasting -- both in construction and in response to your needs.
 It has no obsolescence because it has no preconceptions.
 As your needs / context / musical goals change, grid remains useful.